Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

 -	A mechanical problem occurred on the recovery clutch.

 .. note::
-  At the end of this procedure the Motosuiveur® worm is locked in the elastomers in the lift side.
+  At the end of this procedure the MotoSuiveur worm is locked in the elastomers in the lift side.
   With the main motor, make a 1 second movement at low speed in the down direction to unlock the screw

 .. important::